Frequently asked questions about Hellesdon New Wards

 When will the new wards open?

-We hope to complete construction by the end of summer 2024, when the wards will then be made ready to accept patients in the autumn 2024.
+We hope to complete construction by the end of autumn 2024, when the wards will then be made ready to accept patients in the January 2025.